mkm29/registry/README.md

 - **Purpose**: Log aggregation system for collecting and querying logs
 - **Features**:
-  - Collects logs from Docker containers via Loki Docker driver
+  - Collects logs from Docker containers via Grafana Alloy
   - Supports LogQL query language for log searching
   - Efficient storage with compression and retention policies
   - Integrates seamlessly with Grafana for visualization